iamsaief/everyday-js/README.md

 ## 👨‍🚀 Modern JS, ES6

 ES6 refers to version 6 of the ECMA Script programming language.
 ECMA Script is the standardized name for JavaScript, and version 6 is the next version after version 5, which was released in 2011.
-It is a major enhancement to the JavaScript language, and adds many more features intended to make large-scale software development easier.
+It is a major enhancement to the JavaScript language and adds many more features intended to make large-scale software development easier.

 ECMAScript, or ES6, was published in June 2015.